Compared to Zillow, Homesnap is one of the smaller property databases offering lead generation for real estate professionals.

 While most of the important features for users needing to access the different property market data via the search are free, you may wonder how Homesnap makes money.

-The answer is simple: the company charges real estate professionals who want to use the pro version with more features a subscription fee.
+The answer is simple: the company charges a subscription fee to real estate professionals who want to use the pro version with more features.

 I already mentioned the additional features available to pro users in the table.